 10e.
 Successful completion of all required skills found in the Veterinary Technology Student Essential and Recommended Skills List, Appendix I must be evaluated and documented by program personnel who use standard criteria that reflect contemporary veterinary practice.
 Program personnel should be a credentialed veterinary technician or veterinarian.
 Program personnel must have a signed agreement with the parent institution, complete training in evaluating essential skills, and regularly communicate with the program director.

 10g.
-CVTEA recognizes that academic institutions have the inherent right to accept credits from other colleges, universities, or recognized educational entities.
-However, if the program accepts veterinary technician-related course credit from institutions not accredited by AVMA, the program must ensure that the rigor of transfer courses meets CVTEA Standards.
+The CVTEA recognizes that academic institutions have the inherent right to accept credits from other colleges, universities, recognized educational entities, or prior learning.
+However, if the program accepts veterinary technician-related course credit from institutions not accredited by AVMA CVTEA, the program must ensure that the rigor of transfer courses meets CVTEA Standards.
+Provision of prior learning must include documentation or critical evaluation of these experiences to award college credit or advanced standing.
 Documentation of the assurance may be requested for review during the program accreditation process.

 10h.
 At times, accredited programs are requested to give credit for high school courses with titles similar to those required for graduation from a CVTEA-accredited program.
 If credit is to be given for such courses, the student must first be required to demonstrate to veterinary technology program faculty a level of competency comparable to that of students who complete the required course successfully.